Professor of Politics

 Similarly, the project’s findings about the socially conservative demographics of Conservative Party members helped to explain and even predict Johnson’s election in 2019.

 When the Project's research revealed that Conservative grassroots members rejected Theresa May’s ‘Chequers’ Brexit deal, preferring to run the gauntlet of no deal.
-It was that tide of opinion that eventually propelled Boris Johnson to the premiership.— Heather Stewart, Political Editor of the Guardian
+It was that tide of opinion that eventually propelled Boris Johnson to the premiership.— Heather Stewart, Guardian

 The project showed that anti-Semitism within the Labour Party – at the grassroots level – was a real issue.
 Similarly, they discovered historic Islamophobic prejudice among a substantial minority of Conservative Party members.